-As we begin a year of celebration for the 40th anniversary of the ESU National Shakespeare Competition, we acknowledge the unwavering commitment of our members to Sir Evelyn's vision.
+As we embark on our 2024 ESU National Shakespeare Competition, we acknowledge the unwavering commitment of our members to Sir Evelyn's vision.
 It is with profound gratitude that we serve our branches, and we recognize that their generosity is what keeps this competition alive.
 Without our branches, and their officers and members, there could be no competition.
-We are inspired by your kindness every day and we look forward to working with you to make 2023 the very best competition yet!
+We are inspired by your kindness every day and we look forward to working with you to make 2024 the very best competition yet!